d-krupke/cpsat-primer/README.md

 Actually, there are more (
 e.g., [interval variables](http://google.github.io/or-tools/python/ortools/sat/python/cp_model.html#IntervalVar)), but
 these are the two important ones, I use all the time.
-There are not continuous/floating point variables (or even constants): If you need floating point numbers, you have to round by some resolution.
+There are no continuous/floating point variables (or even constants): If you need floating point numbers, you have to round by some resolution.
 This necessity could probably be hidden from you, but for now you have to do it yourself.
-You also have to specify a lower and an upper bound for integer variables (this would be much harder to do automatically and can actually have a significant performance impact).
+You also have to specify a lower and an upper bound for integer variables.
-This may sound like a serious limitation, but actually I have successfully handled complex problems with lots of angles and stuff with CP-SAT.
-You just have to get used to transforming all values.
+Getting the bounds on the variables tight by running some optimization heuristics beforehand can pay off in my experience: Already a few percent can make a visible impact.

 ```python
 z = model.NewIntVar(-100, 100, 'z')